 Dr. Jeffrey Chadwick

 Dr. Chadwick began practicing Optometry immediately after his graduation in 1996.
 His undergraduate studies were accomplished at Central Michigan University and Ferris State University, where he completed his Bachelor of Vision Science with high distinction (Magna Cum Laude) in May of 1994.
 He then achieved his Doctor of Optometry degree at Michigan College of Optometry at Ferris State University, graduating with highest distinction (Suma Cum Laude) in May of 1996.
 Dr. Chadwick worked two years for an Ophthalmologist prior to purchasing his current private Optometry practice.
-Post-graduation he studied to achieve his Board Certification with American Board of Optometry.

 He has now owned his business since 1998 and provides full scope optometry including medical management of ocular diseases like glaucoma, ocular diabetic monitoring and complications, injuries and cataract surgery co-management, as well as comprehensive family eye and vision care.
 Dr. Chadwick is a member of the American Optometric Association, Michigan Optometric Association, and has an on-call affiliation with Ascension St. Joseph Hospital in Tawas City